Spaxe/BVG.js/README.md

 ## Creating Basic Shapes

-All BVG objects, including the container, have access drawing functions.
+All BVG objects, including the container, have access to drawing functions and return reference to the new shape, which is also a BVG.
-They also return the shapes created.

 ```Javascript
 // Create a rectangle at (0, 0) with dimensions 100x100 px and add it to bvg